Elon Musk Tries to Halt Twitter Trial With a Sneaky New Play

 It further claimed that Musk had failed to prove his commitment to securing financing.
 On Thursday, the filing continued, a representative for one of Musk’s potential lenders testified that Musk had not sent the lender “a borrowing notice and [had] not otherwise communicated to them that he intends to close the transaction, let alone on any particular timeline.”

 As the dispute headed to court, experts questioned whether Musk’s excuses for backing out would hold up.
-The billionaire seemingly tried to sidestep that risk with his latest offer, but at least for the moment—depending on how the judge rules—the trial will proceed as scheduled.
+The billionaire seemingly tried to sidestep that risk with his latest offer, but it remains to be seen whether he will follow through.